Fringes

 gold fringe-fine

-commercial - This is a fine twisted bullion metallic gold fringe - approximately 5cm depth
+commercially woven - This is a fine twisted bullion metallic gold fringe - approximately 5cm depth

 handwoven fringe